 Remember that even if you do everything on this list, things can still go wrong or get messy.
 There are no guarantees in anything in life.
 So make the best of any situation, learn to go with the flow, and embrace whatever your travels throw at you.
 Turn it into an adventure that will be part of the fantastic story you will tell.
-Here are our top 25 Tips for Traveling Abroad.
+Let's delve into our top 25 Tips for Traveling Abroad.